theorangepotato/programming-languages-2019/lecture-1.1.md

  - Haskell's semantics is based on rewriting, which forms one of the central theoretical concept of the course.

  - Last but not least, Haskell is gaining popularity in industry applications for a number of important reasons, such as self-documenting code, a strong type system, side-effect free parallelizable code, ... so some of you may be interested in adding Haskell to the portfolio of your programming languages.

+ **Lambda Calculus** is the smallest practical [Turing complete](https://en.wikipedia.org/wiki/Turing_completeness) programming language.
+It is important to this course for a number of reasons:

+ - Because it is small it is easily explained and a good starting point for experimentation.

+ - Lambda Calculus is minimal in that all it has is
+   - abstraction, that is, the ability to declare a formal parameter and
+   - application, that is, a mechanims to substitute an argument for a formal parameter.

+ - Lambda Calculus can be evaluated according to different strategies, in particular call by value and call by name.

+ - Lambda Calculus can be extended in various ways: types, addresses, references, ...

+ - Lambda Calculus is the basis for many fully fledged programming languages such as Lisp, Scheme, ML, Haskell, Ocaml, ...

+ **Short Introductin to Parsing:** This is a topic that we will study in much more detail next semester in Compiler Construction.
+Here we just need to know a few simple rules in order to translate linear syntax, such as `1+2*3`, into a tree such as

+     *
+    / \
+   +   3
+  / \
+ 1   2

+ The rules according to which a string is transformed into a tree can be given in the form of a [context free grammar]() and are often written using [BNF]().
+A short BNF definition of a little language for a calculator could be

+    Exp ::= Num | Exp + Exp | Exp * Exp

+ where `Num` stands for any number, say, in decimal notation.

+*Exercise:* Show that `1+2-3` cannot be parsed by the grammar above.
+Can you modify the grammar so that this becomes possible?

+*Exercise:* In the grammar above the string `1+2*3` can be parsed into two different trees.
+Write them down.

+ We can modify the grammar so that `1+2-3` has only one parse tree.

+   Exp3 ::= Num | Exp2
+   Exp2 ::= Exp 2 * Exp3

+ **Homework:** Install [Haskell](https://www.haskell.org/) on your machine and run some programs in the [LambdaNat language](https://github.com/alexhkurz/programming-languages-2019/tree/master/Lambda-Calculus/LambdaNat).